larastrokach/alcohol-calculator/README.md

 ## Instalation

-1. Clone the repository: git clone
+1. Clone the repository: git clone https://github.com/larastrokach/alcohol-calculator.git
-2. Navigate to the project directly: cd toDoList
+2. Navigate to the project directly: cd alcohol-calculator
 3. Open the index.html file in a web browser to view the web application

 ## Contributing